 A dog is said to have food allergies when he develops allergic reactions to one or more ingredients in his food.
-This page looks at the symptoms of food allergies in dogs, possible food allergens, elimination diets, and feeding hypoallergenic dog foods to dogs with food allergies.
+This page looks at the symptoms of canine food allergies, possible food allergens, elimination diets, and feeding hypoallergenic dog foods to dogs with food allergies.

 Contrary to what most people think, a true food allergy in dogs is not as common as it seems.
 It accounts for less than 10 percent of cases referred to veterinarians.